 In August 2017, the Company entered into an "at-the-market" sales agreement, or the 2017 Sales Agreement, with Cowen and Company, LLC, or Cowen, through which the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$100.0 million through Cowen, as the Company's sales agent.
 The Company agreed to pay Cowen a commission of up to 3% of the gross proceeds of sales made through the arrangement.
-There were no sales of shares of common stock pursuant to the 2017 Sales Agreement during the three months ended March 31, 2018.
-As of March 31, 2018, the Company had an aggregate of \$81.5 million available to be offered under the 2017 Sales Agreement, subject to the continued effectiveness of its shelf registration statement on Form S-3 (Registration No. 333-211063) or an effective replacement shelf registration statement.
+There were no sales of shares of common stock pursuant to the 2017 Sales Agreement during the three and nine months ended September 30, 2018.
+As of September 30, 2018, the Company had an aggregate of \$81.5 million available to be offered under the 2017 Sales Agreement, subject to the continued effectiveness of its shelf registration statement on Form S-3 (Registration No. 333-211063) or an effective replacement shelf registration statement.

 In May 2016, the Company entered into an "at-the-market" sales agreement, or the 2016 Sales Agreement, with Cowen, through which the Company offered and sold 8,350,018 shares of its common stock for total net proceeds of \$97.3 million from May 2016 through the second quarter of 2017 through Cowen, acting as the Company's sales agent.
-The issuance and sale of these shares by the Company pursuant to the 2016 Sales Agreement was deemed an "at-themarket" offering under the Securities Act of 1933, as amended.
 Under the 2016 Sales Agreement, the Company agreed to pay Cowen a commission of up to 3% of the gross proceeds of any sales made pursuant to the Sales Agreement.
 There are no amounts remaining for future sales under the 2016 Sales Agreement.